metrosmash/metrosmash/README.md

 - 👋 Hi, I’m Ajiboye Toluwalase (MetroSmash)
-- 🌱 I’m currently learning Machine Learning, Python and C++
+- 🌱 I’m currently learning and practicing AI , Machine learning and data science.
-- 💞️ I’m looking to collaborate on any Machine Learning, Python and C++ Projects
+- 💞️ I’m looking to collaborate on any AI , Machine learning  and data science Projects
-- 📫 How to reach me :Contact me on (Ajiboyetolu1@gmail.com) with no Underscore
+- 📫 How to reach me :Contact me on (Ajiboyetolu1@gmail.com)

 <!---
 metrosmash/metrosmash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.